Welcome to today's edition of the Rush 24-7 podcast.

 You got all these guys, Obama and Eric Holder and Governor Nixon, and they're all running around decrying the militarization of police forces, and they're the ones that did it.

-So, Where do you think the militarization equipment comes from for these police departments?
+Where do you think the militarization equipment comes from for these police departments?

-It's unused, left over, unneeded, what have you, weapons, ammo, and other type of equipment that the Department of Defense has sent to numerous police departments all over the country, not just Ferguson.
+It's unused, leftover, unneeded, what have you, weapons, ammo, and other type of equipment that the Department of Defense has sent to numerous police departments all over the country, not just Ferguson.

-And they sit there and they decry and they wring their hands in the whine and moan about the militarization and the police department, and they're the ones that did it.
+And they sit there and they decry and they wring their hands and they whine and moan about the militarization of the police department.

-And it's clear, ladies and gentlemen, Ferguson, Missouri is attracting a lot of people who like Obama and Holder wish they had been alive during the civil rights movement in the 60s, and that's another thing that's going on here.
+It's clear, ladies and gentlemen, Ferguson, Missouri is attracting a lot of people who, like Obama and Holder, wish they had been alive during the civil rights movement in the 60s.

 This is a flashback.